yourSrijit/Full_Stack_WebDevelopment/6_React +Projects/Projects/Spotify Clone/README.md

 - **React.js:** A JavaScript library for building user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework for creating custom designs with ease.
+- **React Icons**  :Used for some icons like play pause ,Dynamic Volume control

+## Features
+- You can Play any song from anywhere you want
+- Also you can move forward and backward of the song
+- Currently there have 8 music files
+- You can play pause any song from anywhere
+  - Volume Control
+    - We build a dynamic volume control system
+    - You can see the sign changes with increasing and Decreasing the volume also the mute sing will appear
+-

 ## How to Contribute